 The Public Theater’s Mobile Unit is a reinvention of Joseph Papp’s “Mobile Theater,” which began in 1957.
 Papp’s original touring company evolved into the New York Shakespeare Festival, and ultimately became The Public Theater.

+All of it was built on a simple idea: Culture belongs to everyone.
 This idea remains at the heart of The Public Theater’s work to this day.
 And our Mobile Unit still takes this mission out to the communities across New York City, providing free performances to all.

-Mobile Unit presents free Shakespeare to correctional facilities, homeless shelters, and community centers throughout New York’s boroughs.
+Mobile Unit presents free Shakespeare to prisons, homeless shelters, and community centers throughout New York’s boroughs.
 Over the years, the Mobile Unit has served thousands of audiences with critically acclaimed productions.
 In addition to the community tour, each Mobile Unit show “sits down” at The Public Theater’s Astor Place home to perform for Public audiences and community organizations from all over the city.